DaveAppleton/Gophercon_in/readme.md

 * github.com/DaveAppleton/etherUtils

-Note that this was designed to be run from present.
+Note that this is designed to be run from present.

 Some files may need to be copied to working directorie.

+KEYS AND NODE

+The node listed will expire 2018-03-12 17:39:10.603 +0000 UTC

+The key at time of writing holds about 0.5 eth on the Rinkeby network.
+Password is visible in the code.
+No real ether.
+Duh.